 You could also pre-source material for your written content by requesting that readers email you their questions, which you’ll then explain in an upcoming post or article.
 Be careful with this strategy, though.
 If you request that customers submit written content, such as essays, for example, you could become mired in the act of reading submissions and looking for the right one.
 Similarly, any kind of content that requires editing or further work before publication should be avoided if you’re short on time.

-When thinking about ways to streamline your content marketing process, try not to overthink it.
+When thinking about ways to develop and improve your content creation process and workflow, try not to overthink it.
 All of the techniques discussed here are intuitive and adaptable, so just remember to organize, optimize, automate, and collaborate to save you time without giving up quality.

 Data-based content outlines are one surefire way to help your team create high-performing content.
 Our machine learning software automates specific recommendations that remove the guesswork and provide your writers with a head-start on content creation.
 You can find more details on how to do this by reading our case study on how we helped Neil Patel double his traffic and rankings: